5 Misconceptions About AIA G702/G703 Style Documents

 Contracts and pay apps are designed to be used in a way that fits each individual project.
 Whether you need to create clauses that change Retainage, billing period lengths, or other formalities within the documents, it is possible to create a document that meets your needs.
 Furthermore, AIA contracts are only updated every 10 years.
 This practice likely became the norm decades ago when frequent changes would have been redundant.
 AIA contract documents have been around for over 100 years.
 Updating every decade fails to take into consideration how quickly technology is advancing.
 Construction companies should take advantage of these advances, regardless of the age of the documents.

 In closing, these misconceptions about AIA G702/G703 documents exist for a reason.
 AIA forms have been time-consuming and complicated to fill out in the past.
-Now, construction billing software allows contractors and subcontractors to perform all the duties required in the billing process.
-A streamlined digital process eliminates math errors, missing paperwork, and change order disputes.
-Flashtract generates the documents you need for your construction business quickly and easily.
-To request a demo just fill out our simple online form.
+Now, construction billing software allows contractors and subcontractors to perform all of the duties required in the billing process.